h4l0gen/h4l0gen.github.io/_posts/2024-10-23-eks-cluster-games-walkthrough.md

 ```
 {}
 ```
-No permission of listing pod. we can see allowed permissionn
+No permission of listing pod. we can see allowed permissions
 ```
 kubectl auth can-i --list
 warning: the list may be incomplete: webhook authorizer does not support user rule resolution